What is a self-funded health plan for ministries?

 The Risk of Catastrophic Claims

 If a self-funded employer encounters catastrophic claims or an excessive number of claims, the reserves may not be enough to cover them.
-Most self-funded employers purchase stop-loss insurance to protect against claims in excess of their reserves.
+Many self-funded employers purchase stop-loss insurance to protect against claims exceeding their reserves.

 A Biblically Based Church Plan, Minus the Risk to Your Ministry

-Because the GuideStone plan as a whole pays the claims, the ministry does not need to purchase stop-loss coverage.
-The risk of catastrophic claims is calculated into the rates and spread out among all employers.
+Because the GuideStone plan pays the claims, the ministry does not need to purchase stop-loss coverage.
+The risk of catastrophic claims is calculated into the rates and distributed across all employers.

 Self-funded Health Plans GuideStone Church Plans